 Human right to medical care.
 The right to consent and refusal of medical intervention.

-Human right to medical information: general characteristics and legal regulation.
+Human right to medical information about one's state of health: general characteristics and legal regulation.

-Human right to medical confidentiality: general characteristics and legal regulation.
+Human right to medical confidentiality (concerning one's state of health): general characteristics and legal regulation.